← Back to research

 Bottom Line

-Recommended for: Gemini API developers who want measurably better code generation from Gemini CLI.
+Recommended for: Gemini API developers who want measurably better code generation — the skills carry over cleanly to Antigravity CLI after the June 18, 2026 Gemini CLI sunset.

-Not recommended for: Anyone looking for a broad skills catalog — Anthropic's is far more comprehensive today.
+Not recommended for: Anyone looking for a broad skills catalog — Anthropic's is far more comprehensive today, and even Google's own depth now lives in the separate google/skills repo.